neural-data-science/NESC_3505_textbook/2/slack.md

 In this class, **Slack will be the centre of our online community**.
 Class messages and announcements will be posted there, and all students are encouraged to post questions to a public channel for the teaching team to respond to, rather than sending an email or direct message.
 For team projects, teams can create closed groups for project-related communication, share files, and interface with GitHub.

 A number of add-on integrations have been added too.
-Besides mundane ones like OneDrive, various companies have created add-ons that support polling, friendly competitions, and opportunities to meet people for a virtual coffee (or doughnut) — a great way to get to get to know people before forming a team.
+Besides mundane ones like OneDrive, various companies have created add-ons that support polling, friendly competitions, and opportunities to meet people for a virtual coffee (or doughnut) — a great way to get to know people before forming a team.

 Here's a shot of a Slack window: